saurabhaloneai/image-cap/README.md

 - i waste lots of time here.

-- but got wokring in the end.
+- but got it wokring in the end.

 - didn't use beam search for inference.

+# final word

+tbh i enjoyed building this and yeah will be building more stuff like this.

+i learned lots stuff here and spin my head around lots of codebases, articles and papers.

+it was worth it.

+next goal will be to build image-cap with GPT2 and ViT and then with CLIP.

+bye bye bye 🐳 !!!

+# Reference